tsedio/tsed/docs/docs/authentication.md

 <<< @/docs/snippets/authentication/auth-decorator-example.ts

 ::: tip
-Additionally, you can use the Operation decorator to add automatically the `Authorization` header field in the swagger spec:
+Additionally, you can use the `In` decorator to add automatically the `Authorization` header field in the swagger spec:

 <<< @/docs/snippets/authentication/auth-decorator-example-2.ts